clarena.metrics.cul_dd

 - outputs (

-): the validation data batch. - dataloader_idx (
+Any): the test data batch. - dataloader_idx (

-): the task ID of seen tasks to be tested.
-A default value of 0 is given otherwise the LightningModule will raise aRuntimeError
+int): the task ID of seen tasks to be tested.
+A default value of 0 is given otherwise the LightningModule will raise aRuntimeError.

 Save and plot test metrics at the end of test.